 School Tax Bills

-School tax bills are issued in September and are due without penalty in October.
-The City of Beacon School District will not collect payments between November and January.
+The Beacon City School District issues School tax bills in September and are due without penalty in October.
+The Beacon School District will not collect payments between November and January.
 The City of Beacon only collects delinquent school taxes as of January 1.

 For questions about your school tax bill, please contact the Beacon City School District at 845-838-6900.